Frequently Asked Questions

 What details must I send you to be set up as a supplier?

-The supplier setup process at Harrow Council requires companies that we do business with to submit various documents.
-This ensures we undertake appropriate due diligence on organisations we do business with.
-And that the company’s bank account details are correct as verified by their bank.
+The supplier setup process requires companies to submit various documents.
+This ensures we undertake appropriate due diligence on organisations we do business with and prevent fraud.

 We require your bank account details.
 It can be in the form of a letter from the bank or taken from a bank statement.
-We require the account name, to ensure it matches with the business we are engaging with.
-We also need the sort code and account number.
+We require the account name, sort code and account number.
 This is the only information we require.
 We never ask suppliers for financial transaction information as part of the supplier set up process.

 Am I expected to pay the London Living Wage (LLW) to my employees?

 Ensuring employees are paid a fair living wage is a priority of the Council.
-We encourage all suppliers to Harrow Council to pay the LLW.
+We encourage all suppliers to pay the LLW.

 Does the Council operate an approved list of providers?